Praise25/Blog-preview-card/README.md

 Also learnt how to implement a fading in/fading out transition for elements, which I almost wrote off as impossible since there was no mention of it in the motion docs.
-Eventually had the idea to create 2 shadows instead after some reading and research, then use varaints to hide one and show the other, and switch them when the card was hovered on.
+Eventually had the idea to create 2 shadows instead after some reading and research, then use varaints to hide one and show the other, and switch them when the card was hovered over.
 It was a really fun learning experience.
 Code snippet for the files showcasing the implementation is shown below.

 Card.module.css
 ```css